 How to clean leather car seats

-The first step to cleaning your leather car seats is to vacuum.
-Use the smaller vacuum nozzle to suck up any dirt or crumbs that have lodged into the cracks of the seats.
-Once all of the loose particles are gone, begin the leather cleaning process.
-Leather cleaners are inexpensive and can be purchased at a local hardware store or ordered online.
+1. Vacuum dirt and debrisLeather car seats are great because liquids have a tough time penetrating the surface.
+However, dirt and debris can scratch and build up on the leather, so the first step to cleaning your leather car seats is to vacuum.
+Use a smaller vacuum nozzle to suck up any dirt, hair or crumbs that have lodged into the cracks of the seats.
+Once all of the dirt is gone, it's time to bust out your leather cleaner.

 I bought a 2001 BMW with a leather interior and the seat edges were very hard and beginning to crack.
 After liberally applying your product to them the result is amazing: the seats are soft, the cracks have more or less disappeared and the leather’s black color looks new.”